Recruiting Ticker, Dec. 6: Update on Husker DL target coates; new walk-on commit; more on an NU visitor

 That's Tanoa Togiai, who checks in at 6-7 and 295 pounds.
 His coach at Rigby High in Idaho, Armando Gonzalez, said Togiai has been a dominant force at the high school level.

 "Being in Idaho, I think he's a little overlooked," Gonzalez said.
-"If he was in Southern California, he'd probably be a national recruit. ...
-He's one heckuva good player.
+"If he was in Southern California, he'd probably be a national recruit. … He's one heck of a good player.
 He's been so dominant for us, especially the last two years, that he's constantly getting double- and triple-teamed.
-There's no real blocking scheme, it's just, 'don't let him beat you.'"
+There's no real blocking scheme, it's just, 'Don't let him beat you.'"

 Togiai figures to be a tough pull for Nebraska, even though defensive line coach Tony Tuioti knows the family well.